wp-plugins/updraftplus/readme.txt

 The <a href="http://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

 = Development version - not yet released/supported =

 * FIX: Work around http://bugs.mysql.com/62077 (could cause permanently stuck lock on databases with wrong collocations - if you have this problem, then no backups happen)
+* TWEAK: Don't use binzip method on OpenVZ with low memory

 = 1.7.34 - 2013/10/21 =